Types of Water Contaminants & How to Make Water Safe

 Water Purification Steps

 Pathogens like protozoa, bacteria, and viruses must be removed or killed.
-Some methods are capable of killing all three at one time, while others need to be used together in order to successfully purify the infected water.
-Learn more below.
+Some methods can kill all three at one time, while others need to be used together to successfully purify the infected water.
+(Learn more below.)

 Water Purification